-Financial data included in template 2.9 is sourced from SAP and TM1 (Ausgrid's financial accounting and reporting systems), and has been verified against Statutory Accounts and Regulatory Financial Statements.
+Financial data included in template 2.9 is sourced from SAP and TM1 (Ausgrid's financial accounting and reporting systems).

 The major event days are defined using the TMED metric.
 Definition is defined as "TMED - The threshold of daily SAIDI performance which identifies a "major event day".
 The TMED threshold is calculated according to the IEEE Std-1366 guidelines (section 4.5), and also described in Schedule 6 of the Licence Conditions".